 - Q-11.
-Provide the following information for the most recent calendar year concerning KU and any affiliated service corporation or corporate service division/unit: - a.
-A schedule detailing the costs charged, either directly or allocated, by KU to the service corporation.
-Indicate KU's accounts in which these costs were originally recorded.
+Separately for electric and gas operations, provide the following information for the most recent calendar year concerning LG&E and any affiliated service corporation or corporate service division/unit: - a.
+A schedule detailing the costs charged, either directly or allocated, by LG&E to the service corporation.
+Indicate LG&E's accounts in which these costs were originally recorded.
 For costs that are allocated, include a description of the allocation factors utilized. - b.
-A schedule detailing the costs charged, either directly or allocated, by the service corporation to KU.
-Identify KU's accounts in which these costs were recorded.
-For costs that are allocated, include a description of the allocation factors utilized.
+A schedule detailing the costs charged, either directly or allocated, by the service corporation to LG&E. Identify LG&E's accounts in which these costs were recorded.
+For costs that are allocated, include a description of the allocation factors utilized. - A-11. - a.

-- a.
 See attachment being provided in a separate file.
 For allocation methodologies, refer to the Cost Allocation Manual filed within the Filing Requirements at Tab 51. - b.
 See attachment being provided in a separate file.
 For allocation methodologies, refer to the Cost Allocation Manual filed within the Filing Requirements at Tab 51.